 Bandon: Cute oceanside town with some unique artsy attractions and a beautiful state park with gardens nearby.

 Samuel H. Boardman: This is a State Scenic Corridor, and holy cow, we think it is one of the most underrated places in the state.
-That said, it is very far south and is kind of a pain to get to unless you don’t mind backtracking or looping down into California a bit.
+That said, it is very far down on the Southern Oregon coast and is kind of a pain to get to unless you don’t mind backtracking or looping down into Northern California a bit.

 Ashland: Home to just over 20,000 people, this small-ish town is undeniably charming.
 Surrounded by foothills and mountains, Ashland is known for its famed Shakespeare Festival, beautiful gardens, cute B&Bs and burgeoning restaurant scene.

-Alvord Desert: This dry lake bed is an otherworldly landscape that is a unique camping spot.
+Alvord Desert: This dry lake bed is an otherworldly landscape and a unique camping spot in Eastern Oregon.
 Chances are you’ve never seen anything quite like it!

 Tips for planning a road trip